 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Through the OSi’s National Mapping Agreement, Richview Library provides orthographic maps to staff and students of UCD.
-Othophotographic maps are aerial photos that have been georectified, a process that removes the geographical distortions inherent in aerial photography.
+Orthophotographic maps are aerial photos that have been georectified, a process that removes the geographical distortions inherent in aerial photography.

 There are several series available, and the output is in PDF format:

 Go tothis pagefor details of how to request these.